MehradSm/SF-Crime-Prediction/Results/README.md

   Finally, we see crime frequancy in different pdDistricts which indicates Southern area has the most number of crime scenes.

    <div style="text-align:center"><img src="hist_pdDistrict.png" alt="drawing" width="400"/>

+#### Most Likely Type of Crimes
+     Here we provide the two tables which shows most likely hour of occurance of each type of crime, and most likely type of crime within each pdDistrict respectively

+## 2. Logistic Regression Performance

+## 3. Linear Regression Performance